PedroElFrijol/GuavaOS/README.md

 ## Installing and Setting up the OS

-  Things you will need to run are Make, QEMU KVM and chadx86 bootloader
+  Things you will need to run are Make, gcc, g++, mtools, nasm, QEMU KVM, and chadx86 bootloader

   1 `git clone https://github.com/PedroElFrijol/GuavaOS.git`